 We’ve talked to Beyond Type 1, a California-based nonprofit organization dedicated to uniting the global diabetes community and educating about what it means to live with chronic illness.
 Beyond Type 1’s Community Manager Mary Lucas shares insights into the organization’s influencer marketing strategy.

-What was your biggest operational challenge that you aimed to solve with the use of InfluencerDB’s Influencer Marketing Cloud?
+What was your biggest operational challenge that you aimed to solve with the use of InfluencerDB’s Influencer Community Management Software?

 We needed a way to organize and keep track of the influencers we work with.
 We also are looking to find new social influencers who might be a good fit to work with in the future.

 Previously we had done a lot of organic work to find these folks, but we wanted something to streamline the process.
-Using the Influencer Marketing Cloud makes it really simple!
+Using the Influencer Community Management Software makes it really simple!